nice-game-hints/deponia-doomsday/06-fair/095-inspire-prophet.md

 Quick, grab a photo of him.

 # I got it!
 Nice, a photo of a vision.
 The prophet will surely appreciate it.
 Show the photo to him.
+He will give you his chisel and the hammer.